kublr/demos/demo9-jupyter-pyspark/README.md

 2019-04-01 08:37:42 INFO  Executor:54 - Finished task 1.0 in stage 3.0 (TID 5).
 1668 bytes result sent to driver
 ```

-## Opening Access To The Spark UI (Optional)
+## Opening Access to the Spark UI (Optional)

-Say, you created a Spark context and thus Spark workers:
+You created a Spark context and thus Spark workers:

 ```python
 import pyspark